Patient Information Leaflets - O

 Description - The clinic is set up so that all the tests required are completed at one appointment, stopping the need for multiple appointments and reducing the waiting time in the eye department.
 Overall eye condition continues to be medically managed by the Ophthalmologist.Title - YAG Laser Iridotomy

-Description - There are many different types of glaucoma and the treatments are varied. - Orthopaedic
+Description - There are many different types of glaucoma and the treatments are varied. - Oral and Maxillofacial

 Title - Ankle Sprains and Avulsion Fractures